-AWS CodeCommit lets you host private Git repositories within the AWS ecosystem, in a secure and highly scalable way, fully integrated with traditional Git tools.
+AWS CodeCommit lets you host private Git repositories within the AWS ecosystem.
+It is secure, highly-scalable, and fully compatible with traditional Git tools.

-In this lab, we will learn how to process CodeCommit events with a Lambda Function.
-As a simple example, we will use Python to create custom SNS notifications, containing useful information about branch, author and message for each commit.
+In this lab, you will learn how to process CodeCommit events with a Lambda function.
+As a simple example, you will use Python to create custom SNS notifications, containing useful information about branches and messages for each commit.

 Upon completion of this lab you will be able to:

 You should have a conceptual understanding of source control.

 This lab involves sending email notifications, you will need an email address you can check to complete the lab.

 Familiarity with the following will be beneficial but is not required:

 The following courses can be used to fulfill the prerequisites:

 November 15th, 2021 - Added a reminder to ensure the correct region is used